KazanovLab/ProteolysisStructuralPrediction/README.md

 # User manual

+All calculations are performed using the main script `run.py`.
+To obtain a full list of options, you can execute the `python run.py --help` command.

 # Reporting Bugs and Feature Requests
 Please use the [GitHub issue tracker](https://github.com/KazanovLab/ProteolysisStructuralPrediction/issues) to report bugs or suggest features.